 You order your academic dress from our supplier Ede and Ravenscroft before the ceremony and collect it on campus on the day.
-You must order your gown by Friday 17 June 2022.
+You must order your gown by their deadline.
 If you do not order your academic dress in time, it won't be available on the day and you will not be able to take part in the ceremony.
 (You will still receive your degree).

 You can wear your hat throughout the day, and you will want to wear it for your official photos, but during the ceremony itself, please take it off, and leave it on your seat when you get up to go onto the stage.